nutjob4life/fennel-time/README.rst

 Ultimately, I wrote this script and ran it as a periodic cron job to keep the time set.

+(This was last updated on 2005-11-17.
+It was probably last used for not much long after.)

 ..
 References:
 .. _`3com OfficeConnect ISDN Modem`: http://pro-networking-h17007.external.hp.com/us/en/support/converter/index.aspx?productNum=JE997A